 Interesting to note is that the game's ROM file contains a plethora of unused graphics, far more than what is typically found in NES games.
 This either suggests Taito was more ambitious than the end results suggest, or they had a difficult time getting some of their character and stage design concepts past Hanna-Barbera.
 Indeed, I've been told by fans that a stage set in a Japanese bamboo village is rather out-of-place in the Flintstones universe, although I personally see it as a harmless effort by Taito to put some of their own culture into the game.

 Considering that the Flintstones cartoon patronized both adults and children, it is appropriate that the game challenges a general audience.
-It's also appropriate since it was understood in the 8-bit era that games were supposed to be challenging.
 I would have liked for there to have been more to it, but I'm not disappointed in what is there.
-I guess you could say I had a yabba dabba doo time with it, despite that it's merely a page right out of NES history instead of a whole book.
+I guess you could say I had a yabba dabba doo time with it, even if it's only a page right out of NES history instead of a whole book.